The Writing and Research behind the book

 I rewrote the book again.
 And again.
 And again.

-It was fascinating material, about extraordinary people: battles, lives sacrificed to codes of duty, and survival against crippling odds of starvation, disease and isolation.
+It was fascinating material, about extraordinary people: battles; lives sacrificed to codes of duty; and survival against crippling odds of starvation, disease and isolation.
 It was a story of one man’s abiding love for his children and a woman he could never marry, and of two brothers, separated by race and all the prejudices of the time, who loved each other too.
 It is a story about how both of them triumphed over the circumstances of their birth.

 Parts are almost unbelievable – and yet they happened.
 Above all, this book is as close to the primary sources as I could make it.
 Even much of the dialogue is words quoted from more than 200 years ago.
 By the time I had completed draft fourteen, the book was Nanberry: Black Brother White, with the two brothers, not their father, at the centre.
 The possum, however, stayed.
 It is difficult to get rid of possums, whether in your roof or writing.

 Could bringing together so much research make a compelling book?
-As with Flood, my other shortlisted book, I waited, scared, for the first readers’ reactions.
+As with Flood, my other shortlisted book in 2012, I waited, scared, for the first readers’ reactions.
 Usually you know if a book works.
 Generally, if you want to read the book you are writing instead of the book you pick up at bedtime, you can be pretty sure you’re on the right track.
 I wondered if I had managed to make Flood accurate.
 With Nanberry: Black Brother White, I didn’t know if so much data could be condensed into a story.
 You can change fiction to make it more exciting.
 You can’t change the past.

-But it was also a joy and privilege to write this book, all fourteen versions of it, to track down their stories, from old letters and court transcripts to White’s own words, a compelling a window into that strange world of two hundred years ago.
+But it was also a joy and privilege to write this book, all fourteen versions of it, to track down their stories, from old letters and court transcripts to White’s own words, a compelling window into that strange world of two hundred years ago.

-Sometimes it’s almost as though there is a whisper through time: ‘Remember me.’
+Sometimes it’s almost as though there is a whisper through time: ‘remember me.’
 Most of all, I hope I have done those whispers justice.